-- 2.1 A pass in the Higher Secondary Examination (HSE) (10 + 2) (Academic / Vocational Stream) conducted by the Government of Tamil Nadu; or an examination accepted as equivalent thereto by the Syndicate of Annamalai University. - 2.2 Reservation of seats for candidates belonging to ST/SCA/SC/MBC/DNC/BC/BC (Muslim) communities and Differently-abled will be made as per the rules and regulations of the Government of Tamil Nadu. - 2.3 In the case of SC/ST and Differently-abled candidates, a pass is the minimum qualification for all the above Programmes. - 2.4 The Integrated Programmes offered by the University and the eligibility criteria are detailed below.
+- 2.1 A candidate who has passed the Bachelor's Degree in any subject including the Professional Courses of this University or an examination of any other University accepted by the Syndicate as equivalent thereto is eligible to apply for admission. - 2.2 Reservation of seats for candidates belonging to ST/SCA/SC/MBC/DNC/BC/BC (Muslim) communities and Differently-abled will be made as per the rules and regulations of the Government of Tamil Nadu. - 2.3 In the case of SC/ST and Differently-abled candidates, a pass is the minimum qualification for all the above Programmes.

+The various PG Programmes offered by the University and the eligibility criteria for each of these programmes are detailed below.